The superfluid fountain effect in a Bose-Einstein condensate: Numerical Results

 To explain this behavior, we show in Fig.\ref{norms} the time evolution of the relative occupation numbers of the first seven dominant eigenmodes (in the right well) of the one-particle density matrix, the largest occupation number corresponding to the condensate.

 Apart from the condensate, the next two modes in the hierarchy exhibit very similar, fast and in-phase oscillations and their occupation numbers are significantly larger than those of the remaining other modes.
 These two modes, together with the condensate, constitute the three largest coherent `pieces' of the system.
-They might be viewed as three independent `condensates' each of them characterized by a particular mode structure, occupation number and healing length.

-To explain why these three modes can flow freely from one vessel to the ether, we calculate the local healing length for each of these modes, $\xi_k(x,0,0)=1/\sqrt{8\pi a \rho_k(x,0,0)}$ where $x$ is a distance along the channel direction, $a$ is the scattering length and $\rho_k$ is the 3D density of the mode estimated through the procedure described previously.
-The healing lengths are shown in the bottom frame of Fig.\ref{norms}.
+To tentatively explain why these three modes can flow freely from one vessel to the other, we define the following local lengths for each of these modes, $\xi_k(x,0,0)=1/\sqrt{8\pi a \rho_k(x,0,0)}$ where $x$ is a distance along the channel direction, $a$ is the scattering length and $\rho_k$ is the 3D density of the mode estimated through the CFA procedure described in the Appendix.
+These local lengths are shown in the bottom frame of Fig.\ref{norms}.
 The thin horizontal line corresponds to half the width of the channel, $W_c/2$.
 We immediately see that the modes flowing together with the condensate fulfill the condition:

-where $\xi_k$ is the "typical" healing length of mode $k$ (for example, taken at the middle of the channel).
-As a general rule, we infer that only modes with a typical healing length smaller than half the channel width can flow freely.
-These modes, condensate included, form the superfluid component.
-Higher modes, having a typical healing length larger than $W_c/2$, cannot fit into the channel and cannot flow: they form the normal component.
+where $\xi_k$ is the "typical" local length of mode $k$ (for example, taken at the middle of the channel).
+As a rule of thumb, we infer that only modes with a typical local length smaller than half the channel width can flow freely.
+It is worth mentioning that criterion Eq.\eqref{XiW} somehow interpolates between the superfluid strong link (for which $\xi_k \ll W_c$) and weak link (for which $W_c\lesssim \xi_k$) regimes \cite{WeakLinks}.
+The modes satisfying $ \xi_k \lesssim \frac{W_c}{2}$, condensate included, seem to form the superfluid component.
+Higher modes, having a typical local length larger than $W_c/2$, cannot fit into the channel and cannot flow: they seem to form the normal component.
+A careful reader might have noticed that these local lengths look like healing lengths associated to each of the excited modes.
+In that respect, associating a local length to each excited mode of the one-body density matrix might seem dubious but could maybe be justified in the sense that the Onsager-Penrose criterion works ideally in the thermodynamic limit.
+Here we deal with a finite-size system where the observed differences between the fractions extracted from the one-body density matrix are maybe not enough macroscopic (typically we get a factor of 15 between the ground state and first excited mode and a factor 3 between the first and second excited mode, see Fig.\ref{norms}).
+In this case one maybe faces a situation somehow similar to fragmentation \cite{EJMueller, Fallani}, the elongated (quasi-1D) nature of the channel favoring the emergence of different fluids flowing in the pipe.
+We plan to investigate this problem in a future publication.